 0.5-Carat Diamond

 A diamond that's less than a carat doesn't have to feel (or look!) small, says Landau.
 It all comes down to choosing a shape that magnifies the rock, whatever its size.
-"If you only have the budget to purchase less than a carat, go for a round or oval cut," she explains.
-As for a shape to avoid when purchasing a smaller stone?
-"Don't go emerald," she says.
+"If you only have the budget to purchase less than a carat, go for a round or oval cut," she says, adding that you should avoid choosing an emerald-cut ring when purchasing a smaller stone.

 1-Carat Diamond